mkilgore/nclyr/README.md

 project, with `./bin/nclyr` being created. `make clean` will remove the `./bin` directory, as well as remove any object and dependency files.

-Build options should be set as environment variables, or supplied to make as compilation time.
+Configuration is done via editing the "./nclyr_build.conf" file before running 'make'.
 Current build configuration options are:

     CONFIG_LIB_GLYR - If not set to 'y', GLYR will not be linked and any functionality requiring `glyr` will not be compiled in.